 Update to On-Campus Mask Requirements

-In response to guidance from the Centers for Disease Control and Minnesota Department of Health, masks are no longer required to be worn on-campus at Anoka Tech.
+In response to guidance from the Centers for Disease Control and Minnesota Department of Health, masks are required for all individuals who are indoors in campus buildings.

 Student COVID-19 Testing

 The Minnesota Department of Health (MDH) is concerned that people ages 18 - 35 are driving the state’s community spread of COVID-19 to record highs, many of them with no symptoms and no way of knowing they are positive.

 Learn more about COVID-19 testing options from MDH, find COVID-19 testing sites, get COVID-19 testing basics, learn more about COVID-19 diagnostic tests and review student COVID-19 testing FAQs.

 No single person or group of people are more likely than others to spread COVID-19.
 Fear and anxiety about a disease can lead to social stigma and discrimination, particularly against certain racial and ethnic groups, including Asian Americans, Pacific Islanders, and black or African Americans.
 Stigma hurts everyone by creating more fear or anger toward ordinary people instead of focusing on the disease that is causing the problem, and making it more difficult to control spread.
 Help stop stigma by letting people know accurate information about how the virus spreads Source CDC

 UPDATES FROM ANOKA TECH AND MINNESOTA STATE

 NOTE: Service hours may differ from building hours.
 Those coming to campus are encouraged to contact individual service providers/offices to confirm available hours.